alexisdevsol/pypgexec/README.md

 # pypgexec
-Script para ejecutar consultas en base de datos postgres
+Script to execute queries in postgres database